samuelcanon/Exploratory-Data-Analysis-Hospital-Length-of-Stay-Python/README.md

 These are exclusions with explicit reasons:

-- **No complexity/risk score:** any weighting would be arbitrary and indefensible. num_conditions is used instead.
+- **No complexity/risk score:** any weighting would be arbitrary and indefensible without domain knowledge. num_conditions is used instead.
 - **No cost estimate:** the dataset has no charge or payer data.
 Any figure would be LOS multiplied by a made-up rate.
-- **No readmission rate caculated:** no patient identifier exists to link encounters to the same individual.
-Microsoft's definition of recount is readmissions within 180 days during data generation but no linkage is provided.
+- **No readmission rate calculated:** no patient identifier exists to link encounters to the same individual.
+Microsoft's definition of rcount is readmissions within 180 days during data generation but no linkage is provided.
 Therefore, it can not be independently verified or calculated.
-- **No ML/prediction:** this dataset is commonly used for regression tutorials.
-The descriptive version rather demonstrates solid exploratory workflow before modelling.
+- **Descriptive scope only:** this dataset is commonly used for regression tutorials.
+A descriptive-only approach demonstrates a solid exploratory workflow and is the less common path on this dataset.
 - **No outlier removal:** stays of 10-17 days are clinically plausible.
 Date arithmetic confirmed all values are internally consistent.

 -------